Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 Tracking Progress and Adjusting Calories

-1. Monitor Weight and Strength Gains: If you're not gaining weight or strength after a few weeks, it may be time to increase your caloric intake slightly.
+1. Monitor Weight and Strength Gains: If you see no changes in your weight or strength within the first few weeks it may be rather helpful to up your calorie consumption slightly.

-While nutrition is critical, exercise is the stimulus that drives muscle growth.
+They both heavily contribute to muscle building nonetheless; exercise is the trigger for triggering the whole process.
 To maximize muscle gain, your workout routine should include:

 Common Mistakes to Avoid